Our Adoptive Waiting Families

 Anna & Margaret

-Our names are Anna & Margaret but really there is so much more to us then our names and we like to share a little bit about us in this short profile.
-We hope you enjoy reading it.
-We would love to get to know you better as well and we already think you are pretty brave and with the world on your shoulders, we would like to offer you, hopefully some comfort.
+We would love to get to know you better and we already think you are pretty brave and with the world on your shoulders, we would like to offer you, hopefully some comfort.
+We truly have a lot of love to give and a true desire to grow our family through adoption.

-We own a new 4 bedroom home with a loft kid’s play area.
-We are in the process of designing the bedroom and the play area.
-There is plenty of room to share it with a little one.
-Our home sits on a corner lot and the yard has plenty of room to play we moved in August of 2018 and we really LOVE it here.
-We live in a suburb of Ocean County New Jersey and we are10 minutes from one the best beaches in New Jersey.
-The neighborhood is safe and has a lot of diversity.
+from one the best beaches in New Jersey.
+The family neighborhood is safe and has a lot of diversity.
 There are a lot of community events and festivals in the area and large parks with swing sets.
-The surrounding areas have many amusement parks with rides.
-Our area has large department stores to shop and plenty of great food.
-The school is nearby and the school system is rated very well.
+The surrounding areas have many amusement parks with rides, large department stores and shops and plenty of great food.
+The school is nearby and is rated very well.

 With Warmest Wishes,